Timing a Brachioplasty (Arm Lift) After Weight Loss

 Dr Bernard Beldholm (MED0001186274) M.B.B.S B.Sc (Med) FRACS, is a Registered medical practitioner & Specialist surgeon focusing on Post weight loss body contouring surgery.

-Duration: 3 months before an arm lift
+Duration: 3 months before an brachioplasty

 Once you find a surgeon, you will need to schedule a consultation.
 Remember, a GP referral is now required in Australia.
 If you haven’t already done so, you should see your primary doctor for a referral.
 Your GP should have also recorded your weight loss.